By November 2018, the first set of the European Standards of Care for Newborn Health (ESCNH) were developed by about 220 experts from all over Europe.

 1Guyatt GH, Oxman AD, Vist GE, Kunz R, Falck-Ytter Y, Alonso-Coello P, et al. GRADE: an emerging consensus on rating quality of evidence and strength of recommendations.
 BMJ.
 2008 Apr 26;336(7650):924–6.

-Quality measurement is extremely important in medical care, as without measuring there is no possibility to evaluate if certain measures are implemented effectively and result in an improvement of care.
-In order to make the components of standards and implementation activities assessable, basic suggestions for later benchmarking and verification activities are provided next to each component.
-Some examples used as indicators:
+Quality measurement is very important in medical care, as without measuring there is no possibility to evaluate whether certain measures are implemented effectively and result in an improvement of care.
+In order to make the components of standards and implementation activities assessable, indicators for benchmarking and evaluation purposes are provided next to each component.
+However, due to the fact that these indicators need to be uniformly applicable, they were formulated broadly and need to be closely defined when adapting the standard to a national context.
+For example, the indicator ‘guideline’, can either mean that there is the need for a national or unit guideline or that the particular component is part of the guideline (e.g. definitions):